-The Electric Kick Scooter Pilot Project Regulation sets rules for the pilot project.
-Each participating community can also set certain rules establishing where you may use an electric kick scooter (e.g. on multi-use paths).
-The B.C. government is using the results of these pilot projects to determine whether electric kick scooters should be authorized for permanent use in the province.
+The Electric Kick Scooter Pilot Project Regulation sets the rules.
+Municipalities can join as participating communities and may set certain rules where you may use an electric kick scooter (e.g., on multi-use paths).
+The Province is using the results of the pilot project to determine whether electric kick scooters should be authorized for permanent use in B.C.

 City of Chilliwack